home-assistant/home-assistant.io/source/_integrations/fibaro.markdown

 The Fibaro integration allows you to connect Home Assistant to a Fibaro Home Center or a Yubii Home hub so that you can control and monitor the connected devices and run scenes.
 Home Assistant uses a local connection to connect to the Fibaro hub.

-# Supported hub models
+## Supported hub models

-Fibaro Home Center 2, Home Center Lite, Home Center 3, Home Center 3 Lite and Yubii Home.
+Fibaro Home Center 2, Home Center Lite, Home Center 3, Home Center 3 Lite, and Yubii Home.

 # Features
 1. Control devices connected to the hub and synchronize the state of the devices (see platforms for supported devices and capabilities).